"Sterrenberg, a recent Curtis graduate, in perfect diction and soft smiling tone, drew beautifully vivid imagery."

 RACHEL STERRENBERG, soprano, is a native of "America's favorite small town" Madison, Georgia.
 Her most recent performances have been hailed as having "admirable dynamic control" with "perfect diction and soft smiling tone" by Opera News and the Philadelphia Inquirer, respectively.

 The 2017-2018 season holds several exciting debuts and returns for Ms. Sterrenberg.
 She begins the season with her home company of Opera Philadelphia as Pamina in their highly anticipated East Coast Premiere of the Barrie Kosky Die Zauberflöte, as part of their inaugural Festival O17.
 She goes on to sing Annina (La traviata) in her company debut with The Dallas Opera, and returns to Madison Opera for their new production of Daniel Catan’s Florencia en el Amazonas, portraying the role of Rosalba.
-She also slated as a featured guest with the Oregon Mozart Players for a concert of Mozart lieder and Mahler’s Sympony No. 4 under the baton of Maestro Kelly Kuo.
+She is also slated as a featured guest with the Oregon Mozart Players for a concert of Mozart lieder and Mahler’s Sympony No. 4 under the baton of Maestro Kelly Kuo.

 Last season, Rachel presented her signature role of Chan Parker in Charlie Parker’s Yardbird with three opera companies: Madison Opera, Lyric Opera of Chicago, and English National Opera to critical acclaim.
 In the 2015-16 season, Rachel joined Opera Philadelphia for a second year as an Emerging Artist.
 She performed Annina in their production of La Traviata and Sara in the highly anticipated East Coast Premiere of Higdon and Scheer’s Cold Mountain.